Adobe-Marketing-Cloud/aem-forms/forms-spa/react-component/README.md

-## AEMForm React Component for SPA - Editor
+## AEM Form React Component for SPA - Editor
 This package contains the AEMForm Component written in react to use in AEM SPA Editor.

 ## Steps: